Upsetter Records

 Featured:

-Upsetter Records was a record label set up by Lee "Scratch" Perry in 1968.
-He also opened the Upsetter Record Shop where he sold the records he produced.
-In 1969, Scratch had become one of the leading upstart producers, and was beginning to gather a crowd.
-Perry formed a band, The Upsetters, consisting among others of future Wailers rhythm section Aston Barrett and Carlton Barrett.
+Upsetter Records was a Jamaican record label set up by Lee "Scratch" Perry in 1968.
+Perry also opened the Upsetter Record Shop where he sold the records he produced.

 Personal tools